va9id/image-editor-cli/README.md

 # Command Line Image Editor
 ## About the Project
 This application allows you to apply up to 9 filters to your image of choice.
 Each filter modifies the inputted image's pixels and then returns a copy of the filtered image which you can save.
-This project was developed in Python by me, Vahid in 2019.
+This Python project was originally developed by me in 2019 and was recently refactored in 2022.

 ## Getting Started
 ### Prerequisites